ALI1JS/Task-Manager_nestjs-react/README.md

 ## Database Configuration

 1. Create a database named `tasks`.
-2. Set up your database connection in the backend's `ormconfig.ts` file in the /src/ormconfig.ts
+2. create a configration file like /src/ormconfig.ts
+3. put the configration object in this file

 example: